 Lose 5-7% of their body weight (for a 200-pound person, this would be 10-14 pounds)

 Get at least 150 minutes of physical activity per day (30 minutes, 5 days per week, or a similar schedule)

 Research has shown that people who achieve those two goals have roughly a 50% percent chance of reversing their prediabetes.
 Among people with prediabetes who don’t make any changes to their diet or physical activity, one-third will have full-blown type 2 diabetes after 4 years, and two-thirds will still be in the prediabetic range.

 In addition to diet and exercise, some physicians choose to put their prediabetic patients on medications to help with prediabetes.
 Metformin is the most commonly prescribed medication for prediabetes.
 Metformin works by preventing your liver from releasing extra sugar into your bloodstream.

 Diet for reversing prediabetes

 So…will you have to eat twigs and berries to reverse prediabetes?
 No. The diet for prediabetes is the same as a healthy diet for most people: lots of high-fiber fruit and vegetables and whole grains, smaller portions of lean meats, and heart-healthy fats.
 As always, avoid fast food, fried food, sweets, and pre-packaged snacks most of the time.

 If you’re really ready to change your habits, a plant-based (vegan) diet can do wonders for type 2 diabetes and pre-diabetes, but that’s not mandatory.
 I’m not a vegan, but I acknowledge its benefits for people with diabetes, and I want to make sure you’re aware of them.
-There are several good meal plans for diabetes, and they work just as well for people with prediabetes.
-You can find diabetes-friendly meal plan here (it does include meat because that’s what most of my clients want.)
+You can find a free diabetes-friendly meal plan here (it does include meat because that’s what most of my clients want.)

 Before you know it you’ll have turned this car around all by yourself.
 My mom will be so proud!